Learning resources for neuroscience students

 I will continue to upload tutorials to this repository, so running ‘git pull‘ periodically will keep you up to date.

-Proficiency in programming languages such as MATLAB or Python has become an essential tool for neuroscience research.
+Proficiency in programming languages such as MATLAB, Python, or R has become an essential tool for neuroscience research.
 Developing programming skills requires years of consistent work.
 We have compiled some resources to help you learn to program.
 The MATLAB and Python cheatsheets provide the most basic programming examples for those starting out.
 We also provide more advanced resources.
 The Allen Brain Institute has kindly provided resources for learning Python.

 - Basic MATLAB Programming Cheatsheet